pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/where-the-walls-have-worms.md

 In the shadowed streets of 1957 Providence, Detective Frank Harding faces an impossible horror: victims found in locked rooms, their hearts inexplicably removed, with no sign of entry.
 As eerie static disrupts radios and a metallic tang haunts the air, Harding uncovers a chilling pattern tied to ancient buildings and cosmic forces.
 With Dr. Martha Holloway, he confronts a writhing, otherworldly entity that defies reality itself.
 As the city dreams of space, something older and hungrier crawls through the walls.
 Will Harding stop the infestation, or become its next prey?
 Dive into this Lovecraftian nightmare where the unknown lurks just beyond the static.

-## Part 1: The Impossible Intrusion
+## Chapter 1: The Impossible Intrusion

 **Providence, Rhode Island – November 1957**